propi/rdfrules/http/README.md

 > run
 ```

-You can also download .jar file with all dependencies from JitPack and simply run class ```com.github.propi.rdfrules.http.Main``` without any others parameters.
+You can also download .jar file with all dependencies from JitPack and simply run class ```com.github.propi.rdfrules.http.Main``` without any other parameters.

 Default server parameters are:
 ```